AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/03-Neuron/03-chapter3.markdown

 	self assert: ((p feed: {1 .
 1}) closeTo: 1 precision: 0.1).
 ```

+As you can see, using a sigmoid neuron does not mess up our tests.
+We simply need (i) to increase the number of epochs to which we train the neuron, and we need (ii) to be more careful when comparing floating values.

 ## Slower to learn

 This chapter started by bashing the perceptron for its limitations.
 This has motivated us to formulate the sigmoid neuron.
 We see one drawback of the sigmoid neuron: it is slower to learn than the perceptron.
-We are here making a bet, which is trading efficiency for flexibility: as we will see in the next chapter, sigmoid neuron can be orchestrated.
+We are here making a bet, which is trading efficiency for flexibility: as we will see in the next chapter, sigmoid neuron can be combined and still can learn.

 We can easily make the comparison between the sigmoid neuron and perceptron.
 Consider the following script: